NoahHines/HueMonitor/README.md

 MovieMood allows you to set points of interest on your OSX display that trigger your Philips Hue lightbulbs.

-  - points of interest extract average RGB values
+  - Points of interest extract average RGB values
   - Support for unlimited bulbs
+  - Reacts fast to quick color changes

-MovieMood is the perfect entertainment.
-Sync the Hue bulbs in your house to your favorite music videos, video games, and movies.
-Or just let your computer set the ambiance to your work desk.
+MovieMood is a great source of entertainment for any owner of the Philips Hue lightbulb.
+Sync the Hue bulbs to your favorite music videos, video games, and movies.
+Or just let your computer set the ambiance to your everyday work desk.

 ### Installation